LPardue/draft-pardue-masque-dgram-priority/draft-pardue-masque-dgram-priority.md

 # Reprioritization

 Reprioritization behaves similarly to existing mechanisms defined in {{Section 6 of PRIORITY}}.
-PRIORITY_UPDATE frames can be sent by clients to provide updated priority signals after the initial request has been sent.
+CONTEXT_PRIORITY frames can be sent by clients to provide updated priority signals after the initial request has been sent.

 # Prioritization when Proxying UDP in HTTP